 Check out the following message using light.

 Strobe Warning!
 This video may potentially trigger seizures in people with photosensitive epilepsy.
 Viewer discretion is advised.

 “Hello” in Other Languages

-We've come a long way and learned a lot since you clicked into this article, but now it's time for our final trick!
-We're going to learn how to say hello in a second language using a third language.
+We’ve come a long way and learned a lot since you clicked on this article, but now it’s time for our final trick!
+We’re going to learn how to say hello in a second language using a third language.
 I call it Morseception.